gamemanual0/gm0/source/docs/appendix/glossary.rst

             Therefore, set screws can become loose very easily.

         If set screws must be used,
-        then it is imperative to use Loctite to reduce the chance of them shaking loose.
+        then it is imperative to use :term:`Loctite` to reduce the chance of them shaking loose.

         .. note::
-            Clamping hubs are much preferred to set screws, as clamping hubs apply pressure to the whole diameter of the shaft, as opposed to just one point.
+            :term:`Clamping hubs <Clamping Hub>` are much preferred to set screws, as clamping hubs apply pressure to the whole diameter of the shaft, as opposed to just one point.

         .. image:: images/glossary/set-screw.png
             :alt: A set screw